magic-YuanTian/Selective-Prompt-Anchoring/README.md

 </details>

-*Note: While we currently work on text-to-text generation and evaluating on code generation in our paper, the underlying idea can be potentially applied to other tasks (e.g., classification) or with other modalities (image).*
+*Note: While we currently work on text-to-text generation and evaluating on code generation in our paper, the underlying idea can be potentially applied to other tasks (e.g., classification) or with other modalities (e.g., image).*

 ## 💡 How SPA Works